h2oai/sparkling-water/README.md

 ---

+## Sparkling Water cluster backends

+Sparkling water supports two backend/deployment modes.
+We call them internal and external back-ends.
+Sparkling Water applications are independent on selected backend, the before `H2OContext` is created we need to tell it which backend used.

+### Internal backend
-H2O cloud is created automatically during the call of `H2OContext.getOrCreate`.
+In internal backend, H2O cloud is created automatically during the call of `H2OContext.getOrCreate`.
 Since it's not technically possible to get number of executors in Spark, we try to discover all executors at the initiation of `H2OContext` and we start H2O instance inside of each discovered executor.
 This solution is easiest to deploy; however when Spark or YARN kills the executor - which is not an unusual case - the whole H2O cluster goes down since h2o doesn't support high availability.

+Internal backend is default for behaviour for Sparkling Water.
+It can be changed via spark configuration property `spark.ext.h2o.backend.cluster.mode` to `external` or `internal`.
+Another way how to change type of backend is by calling `setExternalClusterMode()` or `setInternalClusterMode()` method on `H2OConf` class. `H2OConf` is simple wrapper around `SparkConf` and inherits all properties in spark configuration.

-Here we show a few examples how H2OContext can be started.
+Here we show a few examples how H2OContext can be started with internal backend.

 Explicitly specify internal backend on `H2OConf`
 ```